3 Ways To Make Your Startup Distinctive

 That’s because out of all the factors listed above, it’s only your competitors that have a vested interest in seeing you fail.

-The best way to defeat your competitors that are already established in the market while also expanding your brand -- is to stand out.
-There’s plenty of marketing strategies that can be utilized to ensure that a brand gets noticed.
+The best way to defeat your competitors that are already established in the market, while also expanding your brand—is by standing out.
+There’s plenty of marketing strategies that could be utilized to ensure that a brand gets noticed.
 Especially those that include huge ad spend.

-Amplify your differences
+1. Amplify your differences

-Marketers often refer to this difference as your UVP (unique value proposition) or your USP (unique selling proposition), but I like to refer to this as the DPE (differentiating point of emphasis).
+Marketers often refer to this difference as your UVP (unique value proposition) or your USP (unique selling proposition).
+But I like to refer to this as the DPE (differentiating-point-of-emphasis).
 That’s because initially, your difference must be emphasized in every point of your marketing materials.

-Present a brand face
+2. Present a brand face

-What’s the first thing that you think of when you hear the names Tony The Tiger, Ronald McDonald, and Jake from State Farm?
-Let me guess; it’s probably Frosted Flakes, hamburgers, and insurance…am I right?
+What’s the first thing that you think of when you hear the names: Tony The Tiger, Ronald McDonald, and Jake from State Farm?
+Let me guess; it’s probably Frosted Flakes, hamburgers, and insurance.
+Am I right?

 That’s because all of those characters are brand faces.
 Brand faces are the face of a brand that allows consumers to instantly recall the brand whenever they see or hear from them.
 Brand faces are like cheat codes to branding.
 They’re the organic constant that can increase brand awareness exponentially.

-Paul was probably featured in every single commercial for the jewelry store Diamond Center that I’ve ever seen.
-Paul became a celebrity in Northern California, but better yet - he became the face of the brand.
-Even if a television commercial was on mute, people knew it was a commercial for the Diamond Center as soon as they saw Paul appear on their TV screen.
+Paul was probably featured in every single commercial for the jewelry store ‘Diamond Center,’ that I’ve ever seen.
+Paul not only became a celebrity in Northern California, but even better—he became the face of the brand.
+Even if a television commercial was on mute, people knew that it was a commercial for the Diamond Center as soon as they saw Paul appear on their TV screen.
 That’s the power of a brand face.

-As a founder, you can be the brand face like Paul from the Diamond Center or you can create one like Ray Kroc did with Ronald McDonald...or you can have multiple brand faces like Dave Thomas did when he decided to be in commercials along with his daughter to craft the Wendy's image.
-If you choose to use a brand face for your brand, be consistent and keep the brand face attached to all aspects of your marketing.
+As a founder, you can be the brand face like Paul from the Diamond Center.
+Or, you can create one like Ray Kroc did with Ronald McDonald.
+You could also have multiple brand faces like Dave Thomas did when he decided to be in advertisements along with his daughter to craft the Wendy's brand image.

-Align your brand with your MVA
+3. Align your brand with your MVA

 Your MVA are the people that will be the most receptive of your brand initially.
 They’re your early adopters.
 The smallest possible audience that can help sustain your brand.
 In other words, they’re the lifeblood of your business initially and will determine your brand’s speed-of-scale.

 Aligning your brand with a MVA is paramount for a startup.
-The way to do this is by finding out where your MVA is located and presenting them with your creation wherever they are.
+The way to do this is by finding out where your MVA is located and presenting them with your brand's story wherever they are.
 To find your MVA, start by creating a consumer profile that describes the characteristics and lifestyle of your average consumer.

-Let’s say James (the most common name in America) started a tasty plant-based breakfast cereal brand and named it Pro-Dominant.
-Pro-Dominant’s DPE is that it provides twice as much protein as the leading protein packed cereal on the market.
+Let’s say that James (the most common name in America) founded a tasty plant-based breakfast cereal brand called, ‘Pro-Dominant.’
+Pro-Dominant’s DPE is that it provides twice as much protein as the leading protein-packed cereal on the market.

-James creates a brand face for Pro-Dominant named Gym Protein; a muscle-bound jock that’s only interested in consuming the best protein breakfast cereal - and working out every day.
+James then creates a brand face for Pro-Dominant named “Gym Protein,” a muscle-bound jock that’s only interested in consuming the best protein breakfast cereal and working out every day.
 James does his homework and realizes that his MVA will consist of 25 to 40-year-old vegans that work out at least four days a week and typically live in large metropolitan areas.

 The most important thing you can do to get your brand noticed is to connect with the right audience emotionally and help them solve a problem that they may not have even known existed.

-If you can do that in conjunction with the steps above, your brand will not only be noticed—it’ll be embraced by those that you seek to serve.
+If you can do that, in conjunction with the steps above—your brand will not only be noticed—it’ll be embraced by those that you seek to serve.